The 4 Best Laptops For Virtualization in 2023 (10-50 VMs ATSM)

 Now, you don’t have to check whether the CPU you’re buying or your laptop supports hyperthreading.
 All CPUs released after 2010 will 100% have hyperthreading (even the celeron and pentium CPUs).
 This is only an issue for older CPUs and I’ve mentioned here for information purposes.

-12th generation – Alder Lake – E cores & P cores
+12th & 13th Intel CPUs – E cores & P cores

-The only exception to the hyperthreading feature being available in all modern CPUs are the 12th generation Intel CPUs.
-It doesn’t necessarily reduce the number of cores or the number of threads but I just want you to know that a 12th generation CPU will give you the same # of cores as its 11th generation counterpart.
+It doesn’t necessarily reduce the number of cores or the number of threads but I just want you to know that a 12th or 13th generation CPU will give you more or less the same # of threads as its 11th generation counterpart.

 #Clock Speed = more VMs